Simplix-Softworks/SimplixStorage/README.md

 #### Yaml:
-Yaml files are not as fast as json files, but they are easier to read and are therefore more suitable than configuration files, as you often find them in bukkit plugins in the form of "config.yml".
+Yaml files are not as fast as json files, but they are easier to read and are therefore more suitable as configuration files, as you often find them in bukkit plugins in the form of "config.yml".

 More file formats will be supported soon